Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 They erode gradually.

-It just feels like you’re not as sharp, patient, or energized as you used to be.
+It just feels like you’re not as sharp, patient, or present as you used to be.

-And because productivity is still “fine,” you ignore it.
+And because you’re still “getting your work done,” you ignore it.

 How to Fix It (Without Quitting Remote Work)